NitinReddyKamsani/CRM/README.md

 -> Lightning app buider is a point and click tool that makes it easy to create custom pages for the salesforce mobile app and giving the users what they need all in one place.
+-> You can update the app's branding , navigations and options and also the lightning pages associated with the app with the help of lightning app builder.